HSLdevcom/digitransit-site/pages/en/developers/apis/1-routing-api/itinerary-planning/index.md

 Itinerary planning can be tuned by multiple arguments of the **plan** query.
 * Time arguments (e.g. `minTransferTime`, `bikeSwitchTime`) are taken into account literally when planning the itinerary
   * For example, if `minTransferTime` is set to 2 minutes, it is not possible to continue the journey by another vehicle within two minutes after disembarking one vehicle
+  * Values of time arguments are included in the returned duration of an itinerary
+    * For example, if there is a 15 minute bicycling leg and `bikeSwitchTime` is set to 1 minute, the returned duration of the bicycling leg will be 17 minutes
 * Cost arguments (e.g. `walkBoardCost`) on the other hand are not hard limits, but preferences
   * For example, if `walkBoardCost` is set to 2 minutes, it is possible to continue the journey immediately after disembarking from one vehicle, but up to 2 minutes longer itineraries are preferred if they have one transfer less and up to 4 minutes longer itineraries are preferred if they have two transfers less, etc.
   * Cost is not included in the returned duration of an itinerary
+    * For example, if there is a 15 minute bicycling leg and `bikeSwitchCost` is set to 1 minute, the returned duration of the bicycling leg will be 15 minutes
 * Multiplier arguments (e.g. `walkReluctance`, `modeWeight`) are used to multiply costs of an leg
   * For example, if `walkReluctance` is set to 3.0, the cost of each walking section will be multiplied by 3 and thus itineraries with less walking are preferred